magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 Available actions:

-- Preview, which enable you to see how store will look during the campaign.
+- Preview, which enable you to see how a store will look during the campaign.
 - Edit, which you can use to change the [campaign](#campaign) attribute values.
-Also, Edit page shows you grids of all  [staging](#staging) categories with included objects.
+Also, the Edit page shows you grids of all  [staging](#staging) categories with included objects.

 ### Customization

-You can customize grid using standard grid settings located on the area above the grid; or manipulate directly the corresponding UI components.
+You can customize a grid using the standard grid settings located above the grid or by directly manipulating the corresponding UI components.

 #### Timeline/Grid view UI components